 There was no clear pattern in the development of goose abundance experienced by the airports, although at Hamburg Airport both Pink-footed and Greylag Goose have been increasing.
-Barnacle Goose was reported to have increased at Helsinki Airport, which is probably a result of the airport being situated on the seasonal migration corridor of the Russian/Baltic population (Tab.
-10).
+Barnacle Goose was reported to have increased at Helsinki Airport.
+This was probably a result of the airport being situated on the seasonal migration corridor of the Russian/Baltic population (Tab.
+15).

 Table.
-10. The development in the goose abundance experienced at five airports from 2009-2019.
+15. The development in the goose abundance experienced at five airports from 2009-2019.

-Species/Airport HAM EETN EBJ HEL EHEH Pink-footed goose Increasing Not relevant Stable Unknown Not relevant Barnacle Goose Stable Stable Stable [Value] Stable Increasing Not relevant Greylag Goose Increasing Not relevant Stable Stable Stable/increasing
+Species/Airport HAM EETN EBJ HEL ЕНЕН Pink-footed Goose Increasing Not relevant Stable Unknown Not relevant Barnacle Goose Stable Stable Stable Increasing Not relevant Greylag Goose Increasing Not relevant Stable Stable Stable/increasing